-Unless you live somewhere that’s warm all year round (lucky you!), a sweater or coat is an essential component of your going-out ensemble.
+Unless you live somewhere that’s warm year-round (lucky you!), a sweater or coat is an essential component of your going out ensemble.
 Stay warm and on-trend by opting for a matching sweater set.
-And if you’re a rule-breaker, sport a pair of white jeans this season.
+And if you’re a rule breaker, sport a pair of white jeans.

 While your plain bralette is probably mostly worn layered under sheer tops for extra coverage, consider styling it for a night out.
-To do this, layer a blazer over the intimate, and finish off with slouchy denim and cool platforms.
+To do this, layer a blazer over the intimate and finish the look off with some slouchy denim and cool platforms.

 Hint Of Ruffles

-If you have a ruffled, floral top, a pair of loose jeans will make the outfit feel a bit more casual.
-For your shoes, consider a pair of Converse or Nike sneakers to add a sporty spin.
+If you have a ruffled floral top, a pair of loose jeans will make the outfit feel a bit more casual.
+For your shoes, consider a pair of Converse or Nike sneakers to add a sporty casual spin.

-Lately, the fashion set is loving cool bustier tops — especially the styles from emerging label KNWLS.
+Lately, the fashion set is loving cool bustier tops — especially the styles from trendy label Miaou.
 Though the top is perfect for evenings out, it can also be worn on a typical Tuesday afternoon.
 In fact, with the addition of an oversized blazer and embroidered denim, a bustier can work for the office.

-Crochet might shine during the summer, but that doesn’t mean you can’t continue sporting the crafty material during the colder months, too.
-If you’re curious about how to wear your favorite multi-color knit top in the fall, try pairing the piece with a fringe jacket, baggy jeans, and ankle boots.
+Crochet might shine during the summer, but that doesn’t mean you can’t continue sporting the crafty material year-round.
+If you’re curious about how to wear your favorite multi-color knit top on brisker weather days, try pairing the piece with a fringe jacket, baggy jeans, and ankle boots.

 If your silk cami top and jeans combination needs a little sprucing up, lean on funky accessories.
 A tie-dye bucket hat and cow-print handbag give the outfit a sense of playfulness, without coming off too trendy.